shaillimahajan1/retail-ecommerce-analytics-portfolio/PROGRESS.md

 confirmed pattern to watch for whenever converting string columns to numeric.
 Rebuilt the customer spending-tier segmentation in Pandas using merges + groupby, cross-validated tier counts against SQL (84,758/9,471/1,191 matched).

+## Day 10
+Learned HAVING (filtering on aggregate results, since WHERE can't reference values that don't exist until after GROUP BY) and self-joins (joining a table to itself to compare rows within it).
+Built a query finding closely-priced product pairs (within ₹5) in the same category using a self-join with a product_id < product_id condition solves both the self-matching and duplicate-mirrored-pair problems at once.
+Combined this with HAVING logic in a 3-CTE query to find closely-priced pairs only within categories whose average price exceeds ₹150, using a subquery with IN() to link the two conditions together.
+Verified output against the standalone Task 1 query.